 Christmas cactus is an old-fashioned favorite houseplant of many.
 When it blooms, it creates a warm atmosphere.
 Red, pink, white or orange: The colorful flowers can quickly brighten up any interior.
 If maintained well, it can even bloom again from one year to another for years.

 The Crown of Thorns becomes an exceptional houseplant due to its flowers and low maintenance.
 If you can provide a sunny window where the plant can be placed, it will grow happily ever after.

 15. Black Eyed Susan Vine

 Black-eyed Susan vine can be grown indoors.
 Depending on your climate, this annual or perennial flowering plant can add a dramatic appeal to your rooms.
 Keep it near a window, where it can receive plenty of sunlight.

 16. Purple Heart or Inch Plant (Wandering Jew)

 A cluster of purple, lance-shaped leaves makes purple heart an impressive houseplant with or without its pink flowers.
 This beautiful trailing indoor plant can be grown in small colorful pots or hanging baskets and can be used as a table accent.
-Keep your purple heart (Tradescantia pallida) plant in a spot where it will receive 2-3 hours of sun for a healthy plant.
+Keep your purple heart (Tradescantia pallida) plant in a spot where it can receive a couple of hours of direct sun.

 Note: Several other plants from this genus apart from Tradescantia pallida are known with similar names!
 For example, Tradescantia zebrina and Tradescantia fluminensis

 Orchids are different from other houseplants.
-Unlike ferns, philodendrons, palms and Swedish ivy, orchids do not grow in soil.
-Putting an orchid in soil is actually one of the best ways to kill it.
+They’re epiphytes.
+Unlike ferns, philodendrons, palms and Swedish ivy, orchids do not grow in your regular soil.
+Putting an orchid in regular potting soil is actually one of the best ways to kill it.
 You can learn more about growing orchid indoors here.